-It is possible to find prebiotics in some everyday foods including onions, garlic, leeks, artichokes, asparagus and bananas.
+It is possible to find prebiotics in some everyday foods including onions, garlic, leeks, Jerusalem artichokes, asparagus and bananas.

 However, in order to experience any meaningful health benefits from these sources, you would have to consume unrealistically large portions.